ArshiAbolghasemi/DataScience-UT-Projects/CA5/README.md

 - **Labels**: Correct answer indices for evaluation

 The dataset is designed to evaluate contextual and commonsense reasoning abilities, making it ideal for testing LLM performance on complex inference tasks.

+## Task 4: Football Image Segmentation
+### Overview
+Image segmentation is one of the most classic and extensively studied tasks in computer vision, with a wide range of applications—from segmenting tumors in medical images to identifying and separating different elements of a road scene in autonomous driving, such as lanes, vehicles, pedestrians, and traffic signs.
+Despite this, image segmentation tasks often face substantial challenges related to data.
+One of the primary issues is the need for high-quality, pixel-level annotations, which are both time-consuming and expensive to produce—especially in domains like medical imaging, where expert knowledge is required.
+To address these challenges, unsupervised methods have been deployed to automatically generate segmentation masks required for training these data.
+One such method is clustering, which groups pixels based on their features—such as color, intensity, or spatial information— into different segments.
+Although this might be a complex problem in cluttered images it is possible for some image datasets.

+### Dataset Description
+In this section you are going to create segmentation masks for players from the [football player segmentation](https://www.kaggle.com/datasets/ihelon/football-player-segmentation) dataset.